 Remember that different providers have different qualifications.
 Only accredited Plastic Surgeons like Dr Moncrieff have completed the extended surgical training and have passed the rigorous examinations required to obtain that title (for more information please go to the ‘General Questions’ section).

 With all surgical procedures there are three main types of costs that need to be considered.
 These are the surgical fee, the anaesthetic fee and the hospital fee.

 The anaesthetic fee is time dependent, while the hospital fee may vary depending on which hospital you choose to have your surgery performed at.
 Your private health fund may cover some of these elements which can significantly reduce the overall costs.
 We will prepare a detailed invoice which will explain and itemise all the costs that are associated with your procedure.

 More details of the booking process, fees and cancellations are outlined in your written quote.
-As a general guide, to book surgery, a deposit of 20% of the surgical fee due when you book in your procedure which becomes non-refundable after a 7 day cooling off period.
-This is required to secure a date for your operation in hospital and ensures the surgeon, theatre, hospital team and anesthetist are booked exclusively for you.
+As a general guide, to book surgery, a booking fee of 20% of the surgical fee due when you book in your procedure which becomes non-refundable after a 7 day cooling off period.
+This is required to secure a date for your operation in hospital and ensures the surgeon, theatre, hospital team and anaesthetist are booked exclusively for you.